 All employees at Footprint Farm will receive training in all aspects of field operations including, but not limited to: seeding, transplanting, crop maintenance, harvest, washing, and packing of vegetables.
-This year (2025) we are looking to hire for a number of roles and encourage all interests and backgrounds to apply.
-Positions can be quite diverse with part or full-time positions made up of any number of roles/responsibilities.
+This year (2026) we are looking for an experienced grower to join our team as our High Tunnel Specialist.
+Please see details below.

 Fair Hiring Statement